books and reading

 The Canton Seniors Book Discussion group has recessed for the summer.
 Book discussions will resume on the fourth Wednesday of the month in September (9/23), at a new time: 2:00 - 3:00 p.m.
 All Canton seniors are welcome, but registration is required.
 To register call the Summit's Senior Adult Department at (734) 394-5485.
 Check the Canton Public Library website for future book discussion titles and dates.

-Lunch and a Book meets the second Thursday of the month (Noon to 1:00PM), except for December.
-Bring a lunch (optional) and join this open, no-registration-required conversation.
+Lunch and a Book meets the second Thursday of the month (Noon to 1:00PM).
+The December meeting is used to share favorite titles and make suggestions for the coming year.
+Join us in this open, no-registration-required conversation.
 Adult Contemporary Book Discussion Group meets at 7:00PM on the third Monday of each month.
 This open, no-registration-required self-directed group is sponsored by the Friends of the Canton Public Library.
 The Canton Seniors Book Group meets on the fourth Thursday of the every month (except December) from 2:00-3:00 PM in Group Study Room A. Librarians Elaine Skrzynski and Joyce Simowski alternately lead the discussion.
 No registration required.